jean-technologies/smartlead-mcp-server-local/README.md

 ## Enabling/Disabling Features

 Features can be enabled or disabled in the `src/config/feature-config.ts` file.
-By default, the following categories are enabled:
-- Smart Delivery
-- Webhooks
-- Client Management
-- Smart Senders

-You can enable additional categories by modifying the configuration file.
+By default, all categories are enabled.
+You can disable specific categories by modifying the configuration file.

 ## Contributing